pattern

 something that appears free but actually costs something in a hidden or indirect way

-Ex: The credit card promotion advertised free lunch voucher as a sign-up bonus , but careful readers discovered the associated terms and conditions .
+Ex: The credit card promotion advertised a free lunch voucher as a sign-up bonus , but careful readers discovered the associated terms and conditions .

 copycat